-Equation (7) illustrates that the Destination × Product fixed effects in (5) may be affected by changes in the patterns of policies and technology that originate in potentially all source countries.
-The dependence of variation in Destination × Product on source country variation in productivity in the same product is regulated by the sparseness of the trade network, or, more precisely, on the number of sources that serve each product in a destination and their relative importance.
-To see this, use (7) to derive the elasticity of exports (in levels) with respect to $c{spt}$ :
+Equation (7) illustrates that the Destination x Product fixed effects in (5) may be affected by changes in the patterns of comparative advantage, policies and technology that originate in source countries.
+The dependence of variation in Destination x Product on, for example, comparative advantage variation (or more generally, on Source x Product variation) is regulated by the sparseness of the trade network, or, more precisely, on the number of sources that serve each product in a destination and their relative importance.
+To see this, use (7) to derive the elasticity of exports (in levels) with respect to c{spt} :

-$$\frac{\partial x{sdpt} c{spt}}{\partial c{spt}} = -\theta{st} \left[ 1 - \frac{\left(\tau{sdpt} c{spt}\right)^{-\theta{st}}}{\sum{s' \in S{dpt}} \left(\tau{s'dpt} c{s'pt}\right)^{-\theta{st}}} \right].$$ (8)
+$$(8) \quad \frac{\partial x{sdpt}c{spt}}{\partial c{spt}} = -\theta{st} \left[1 - \frac{\left(\tau{sdpt}c{spt}\right)^{-\theta{st}}}{\sum{s' \in S{dpt}} \left(\tau{s'dpt}c{s'pt}\right)^{-\theta{st}}} \right].$$

-The 1 in the brackets in (8) captures the direct effect of a change in $c{spt}$ (an increase in the cost to product p in s at time t), while the second term captures the indirect effect through competition in the destination market.
-The indirect effect is always smaller than one, unless s is the sole supplier (i.e., $S{dpt} = \{s\}$ , which is rarely the case as d is almost always included in $S{dpt}$ ), and is smaller still when the size of $S{dpt}$ increases.
+The 1 in the brackets in (8) captures the direct effect of a change in comparative advantage (an increase in the cost to product p in s at time t), while the second term captures the indirect effect through competition in the destination market.
+The indirect effect is always smaller than one, unless s is the sole supplier (i.e., $S{dpt} = \{s\}$, which is rarely the case as d is almost always included in S{dpt}), and is smaller still when the size of S{dpt} increases.
 It is also smaller when s is a relatively less important supplier of d.
 The latter is governed by relative productivity of product p in s compared to all other suppliers.

 In order to gauge the importance of the indirect effect we calculate the following statistics.
 The median number of sources (excluding the domestic economy of the destination itself) for the average product in the average destination is 7 and the mean is 12.3 (the maximum number of sources in our data is 124).
 If we weight these by relative size of imports, the median increases to 46 and the mean to 49 sources.
 We obtain virtually the same numbers when we drop extractables and commodities.
 In addition, while the unweighted distribution of sources is skewed (the mean is greater than the median), the weighted distribution is not (a uniform distribution is a good approximation).
-From these facts we conclude that while the trade network is not evenly distributed, it is not as sparse as to create a serious misrepresentation of the role of Source $\times$ Product relative to Destination $\times$ Product variation - especially when one contemplates the larger trade flows that count, e.g. the top 20 products for any country.
+From these facts we conclude that while the trade network is not evenly distributed, it is not as sparse as to create a serious misrepresentation of the role of Source x Product relative to Destination x Product variation - especially when one contemplates the larger trade flows that count, e.g. the top 20 products for any country.
 In other words, we estimate the indirect effect in (8) to be small, particularly for the large trade flows that matter.
-As another way to gauge the importance of these interdependencies, we examined the covariances between Source × Product and Destination × Product fixed effects in our estimation (these are reported in the more elaborate versions of Tables 4 and 5).
-We generally find negligible covariances as a share of overall variance, in particular between Source $\times$ Product and Destination $\times$ Product fixed effects, which is consistent with our analysis of the sparseness of the trade network above.
+As another way to gauge the importance of these interdependencies, we examined the covariances between Source x Product and Destination x Product fixed effects in our estimation (these are reported in the more elaborate versions of Table 4 and Table 5 in appendix H).
+We generally find negligible covariances as a share of overall variance, in particular between Source x Product and Destination x Product fixed effects, which is consistent with our analysis of the sparseness of the trade network above.
 This result indicates that overall, the general equilibrium linkages do not completely invalidate our interpretation of partial effects.
-However, we still acknowledge that Destination × Product fixed effects contain some degree of (indirect) general equilibrium linkages to Source × Product factors that we are unable to separately identify.
+However, we still acknowledge that Destination x Product fixed effects contain some degree of (indirect) general equilibrium linkages to Source x Product factors that we are unable to separately identify.